 6. It is Possible to Dissolve Some Fillers…But You Probably Want to Avoid That

-Another thing, is that some practitioners claim that hyaluronidase can dissolve some of your natural hyaluronic acid as well.
+Another thing is that some practitioners claim that hyaluronidase can dissolve some of your natural hyaluronic acids as well.
 It sure would be a real bummer to dissolve some filler and then end up even more deflated than when you started.
 Other practitioners say that’s not possible at all.
 Either way, it’s assumed that in time the body would rebuild some of its own volume.
 But no one can guarantee that.
-Like we said, dissolving dermal filler not a perfect science.
+Again, dissolving dermal filler is not a perfect science.

 7. It Might Hurt.
 It Might Not.